scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 Radar data comes in a variety of binary formats but the content is essentially the same: A time-range array for each radar moment along with data describing the pointing and geolocating of the platform.
-For for mobile radar the platform's motion must also be described in the file.
+For mobile radar the platform's motion must also be described in the file.
-Py-ART takes a common data model approach: Carefully design the data containers and mandate that functions and methods accept the container as an argument and return the same data structure.
-The common data model for radar data in Py-ART is the Radar class which stores data and metadata in Python dictionaries in classes attributes.
+Py-ART takes a common data model approach, carefully designing the data containers and mandating that functions and methods accept the container as an argument and return the same data structure.
+The common data model for radar data in Py-ART is the Radar class which stores data and metadata in Python dictionaries in a particular instance's attributes.
 Data is stored in a NumPy array in the 'data' key of the dictionary.
 For example: